milmillin/knit-simulation/README.md

     cmake ..
     cmake --build .

-This should find and build the dependencies and create a `example_bin` binary.
+This should find and build the dependencies and create a `knit-simulator` binary.

 ## Run